allegheny-computer-science-201-f2020/lab03/README.md

 ## Objectives

-- To understand the scope rules and issues.
+- To understand the scope rules and storage management.
 - To experiment, visualize and study the stack structure in JavaScript and in Java.
-- To analyze the code optimization.

 ## Reading Assignment